PRINCEOYEBOLA/PRINCEOYEBOLA/README.md

 - 👋 Hi, I’m @PRINCEOYEBOLA
 - 👀 I’m interested in Backend development
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on any on going project that can improve my skill
+- 💞️ I’m open to collaborate on any on going project that can improve my skill
 - 📫 How to reach me odeleyebola@gmail.com

 <!---